-Team Building
+• Team Building

-In your cover letter, describe the practical ways in which you have demonstrated and continue to develop these skills daily.
+In your cover letter, describe the practical ways you have demonstrated and continue developing these skills daily.

 2. Demonstrate Awareness of Issues and Trends

 3. Include Relevant Volunteer Work

 If you have any relevant work experience, it’s imperative to mention that in your cover letter—if not, it’s an excellent idea to try to arrange some volunteer opportunities.
 Remember, if you make an excellent impression at a company or organization, you may be able to ask for a reference to include in your application.

-It’s vital for prospective professionals to have excellent standards of literacy and proofreading skills, so submitting a cover letter with spelling or grammatical errors is the worst thing you can do.
-Your cover letter should be professional formatted, and it’s crucial you have it proofread for mistakes.
+Prospective professionals need to have excellent literacy and proofreading skills, so submitting a cover letter with spelling or grammatical errors is the worst thing you can do.
+Your cover letter needs to be professionally formatted and scrutinized for mistakes.
 Ask someone you trust to read over your letter before you submit it and ensure it’s perfect—you don’t want to ruin your chances before you’ve even started!

 5. Use Your Network

 If you know someone who has previously transitioned into a new career, speak to them and find out if they can offer you any additional tips.
 Someone who has recently been through the application process can often provide valuable information about what’s particularly significant to include.

 Need additional help?
 Reach out to Candace for assistance!